James Stirling (Royal Navy officer): Western Australia

 On arrival on 31 May at Garden Island, at what became known as the Swan River Colony, they re-erected a wooden house that had first been assembled at Lieutenant Preston's home in Sutton Green, Surrey, that would become the Governor's home.
 These pioneers were responsible for laying the foundations of Perth, Fremantle and the market-town named Guildford that is now a suburb of Perth.

 Stirling administered the Swan River settlement from June 1829 until 11 August 1832, when he left on an extended visit to England where he was knighted, and again from August 1834 until December 1838.
 However, he was commissioned as Governor of Western Australia only from 6 February 1832, rectifying the absence of a legal instrument providing the authority detailed in Stirling's Instructions of 30 December 1828.
-Stirling had said I believe I am the first Governor who ever formed a settlement without Commission, Laws, Instructions and Salary.
+Stirling had said: I believe I am the first Governor who ever formed a settlement without Commission, Laws, Instructions and Salary.

 With the creation of the Western Australian Legislative Council in 1830, Stirling automatically became an official member.

 In October 1834 Stirling led a detachment of 25 armed troopers and settlers including Septimus Roe and Thomas Peel that attacked an encampment of 60-80 Pindjarep Aboriginal people.
 The Pindjarep fled into the bush and were later encircled near a crossing on the Murray River at Pinjarra, Stirling referred to this as the Battle of Pinjarra.
-Settlers accounts claim between 10-80 aboriginals died compared to aboriginal oral history which claim 150 people died.
+Settlers accounts claim between 10 and 80 Aboriginal people died, compared to Aboriginal oral history which claim 150 people died.

-Stirling remained entirely unsympathetic to the needs of Aboriginal people in Western Australia, and never recognised their prior ownership of the land despite the fact that the Buxton Committee of the British House of Commons informed him that this was a mistake for which the new colony would suffer.
-Stirling mentioned in dispatches that the Aborigines "must gradually disappear" and the "most anxious and judicious measures of the local government [could] prevent the ulterior extinction of the race".

 As recognition of his service in establishing the colony Stirling was granted land near Beverley, Western Australia.
 This land, along with neighbouring properties was re-acquired by the Western Australian Government, who later subdivided the land into farmlets for returning soldiers.
 The remaining land was later used to establish the Avondale Agricultural Research Station, which includes Stirling's restored homestead.